 patient needs a safe environment to stabilize.
 As the crisis is

-addressed, the team assesses the need for follow-up outpatient care
+addressed, the behavioral health team assesses the need for follow-up outpatient care

 and puts a plan in place to support the patient's continued